VinithraNagaraj29/A-Difference-in-difference-Analysis-on-COVID-Deaths/Project_presentation.md

 5. Conclusions and Recommendations

-**List of Figures**

-Figure 1: Vaccination Doses Administered Per 100 People, High and Upper Middle-Income Countries, (June 2021 - April 2022) 12

-Figure 2: Heatmap of Fully Vaccinated as a % of Population at the County Level (June 2021 - April 2022) 16

-Figure 3: COVID-19 Deaths Per 100K as of December 2021 at the US County Level 18

-Figure 4: County-Level 2016 and 2020 Presidential Election Vote Share for the Republican

-Party 20

-Figure 5: County-Level Map grid of the Demographic Variables 23

-Figure 6: Correlation Plot of COVID Deaths Per 100K, Republican Share, Density, Income, Percent Population Above 65, and Percent White Population 23

-Figure 7: Directed Acyclic Graph - Causal Inference Diagram 26

-Figure 8: Correlation between COVID Deaths Per 100K and Fully Vaccinated
-% of

-Population 27

-Figure 9: Correlation between Vote Share for the Republican Party and Fully Vaccinated % of Population 32

-Figure 10: Correlation between Vote Share for the Republican Party and COVID

-Deaths Per 100K 34

-Figure 11: Correlation between Change in Vote Share for the Republican Party between 2016-2020 and COVID Deaths Per 100K 37

-**List of Tables**

-Table 1: Summary Statistics of Vaccination Rates 15

-Table 2: Summary Statistics of the COVID Deaths per 100K across US Counties 18

-Table 3: Summary Statistics of the Demographic Variables 21

-Table 4: The Effect of Full Vaccination on COVID-19 Deaths Per 100K at the

-County Level 30

-Table 5: The Effect of 2020 Republican Vote Shares on COVID-19 Deaths Per 100K at the County Level 32

-Table 6: The Effect of Republican Vote Shares on COVID-19 Deaths Per 100K at the County Level 35

-Table 7: Difference-in-Difference Estimates of the Effect of Republican Party Support on Normalized COVID-19 Deaths Per 100K 38

 **Fatal Political Beliefs: Can Support for the Republican Party Explain COVID-19 Deaths in the US?
 A Difference-in-Difference Analysis**